Frequently Asked Questions

 Why should we care what happens to Blackwater contractors when innocent people died in Nisur Square?

 Believe it or not, this is one of our most common questions.
 The fact that people are consistently asking it underscores the bias that exists toward Evan, Dustin, Nick, and Paul because they worked for Blackwater and, possibly, because they are veterans.
 However, Evan, Dustin, Nick, and Paul are not guilty of massacring innocent civilians, and the government has broken every single rule in the book in accusing and convicting them of crimes they did not commit.
-(To be more clear, Evan, Dustin, and Paul were not convicted because their individual shots were bad; they supposedly “aided and abetted” crimes of the government cooperator who admitted to spraying the crowd with bullets, even though the record is clear they had no idea this man was not positively identifying threats before shooting and even though they were responding to legitimate threats with their own shots.
-Nick’s conviction has been overturned because evidence of his innocence was hidden from his jury; yet the government still vindictively pursues him despite the clear evidence of his innocence.)
+To be more clear, Evan, Dustin, and Paul were not convicted in 2014 because their individual shots were bad; they supposedly “aided and abetted” crimes of the government cooperator who admitted to spraying the crowd with bullets, even though the record is clear they had no idea this man was not positively identifying threats before shooting and even though they were responding to legitimate threats with their own shots.
+Nick’s 2014 conviction was overturned because evidence of his innocence was hidden from his jury.
+Then, instead of recognizing this (and other) evidence cleared Nick, the government vindictively continued to prosecute him and somehow convinced a third civilian jury (after a second jury could not reach a verdict) to find Nick guilty by association (again) despite clear evidence of Nick’s innocence.
+To gain these convictions, the government has withheld exculpatory evidence, knowingly presented perjured testimony, and misrepresented key facts to the trial court, the juries, and the public.
 The government’s misconduct in this case is an affront to the individual constitutional rights we are all afforded as citizens of the United States—rights that all four of the men involved served and fought to defend.
 If the government can get away with trampling the constitution in a case that many people are watching, what is it doing in cases when no one is looking?
-To those of you who have asked this question, we pose one of our own: Will you care when the person wrongly accused is someone against whom you do not hold a bias?
+Will you care when the person wrongly accused is someone against whom you do not hold a bias?